-Cooking and eating good food can make us feel really happy.
+COOKING IS JOYIU FIGURES Cooking and eating good food can make us feel really happy.
 Some foods even help our brains make 'happy chemicals'.
 You can find out more about this in our Food and Mood resource.
-Why not hold an assembly about how food effects your mood?
+Why not hold a learning session about how food effects your mood?
 Watch our 'Ask an Expert' film to see how food affects even the most professional chefs.
-(BFE1)

 But happiness isn't just about the food itself.
 When we cook together, we get to laugh, share stories and enjoy time with the people we care about.
 This resource from the Jamie Oliver Kitchen Garden Project shows you how to put a meal together, balance your plate and make flavours and textures taste amazing.
-(SFE2)

-It doesn't matter how old you are, or how much you already know, everyone can cook!
+COOKING IS FOR EVERYONE It doesn't matter how old you are, or how much you already know, everyone can cook!
 You don't need to be an expert to get started.
 Cooking is all about trying things out, learning step by step, and having fun along the way.
 Cooking is for every skill level, every ability, and every person.
 You can chop, stir, mix, taste or share.
 There is always a way to join in.
 Learning to cook is exciting because you discover new flavours, new skills, and new confidence.
 The kitchen is a place where everyone belongs!